harshshah2599/fetch-rewards-etl/README.md

 To easily compare and understand the data extracted from SQS and loaded into Postgres, I have created functions that allow to directly view the data.

-To use these functions, run the following command:
+To use these functions, make sure you are inside the project directory and run the following command:

 `python view_data.py`